Graduate Students Graduation Process

 The posting date is the date (determined by the University calendar) that will read on your diploma and transcript as the date you completed all degree requirements.
-Wayland Baptist University offers four (4) posting dates a year (fall, winter, spring, and summer) for online and external campus students.
-Students who attend the Plainview campus have only three (3) postings a year (fall, spring, and summer).
+Wayland Baptist University offers three (3) posting dates a year (fall, winter, and summer).
 In most circumstances your completion date (i.e. the date in which you complete all degree requirements) is the same as your posting date.
-For example, an online student completing all degree requirements at the end of the spring term which is May 18, 2013, would apply for the spring posting date, which is also May 18, 2013.
+For example, an online student completing all degree requirements at the end of the spring term which is May 18, 2020, would apply for the spring posting date, which is also May 18, 2020.
 There may be exceptions to this.
 Please contact the Graduate Studies Office at 1-877-844-4544 or your campus, for more information concerning these exceptions.

 The ceremony date is the date you will walk and participate in a commencement ceremony.

 When is the deadline to apply for graduation for a particular posting date?

 As graduation dates and deadlines change with each academic term and year, please refer to the University Calendar, found within the Academic Catalog link on the WBU website homepage, for these dates and deadlines.

 What does it mean to be a “Walk Only” in a graduation ceremony?